Home General A Comparison between a One Person Company and a Private Limited Company

 Board of directors At least 1 director At least 2 directors

-Shareholding 100% of shares held by a single person 100% of shares cannot be held by a single person.
-Minimum of two shareholders required
+Shareholding 100% of shares held by a single person A single person cannot hold 100% of shares.
+A minimum of two shareholders is required.

 External investment Difficult to obtain Easily available